Streamerbot/docs/streamerbot/3.api/2.triggers/3.general/core/websocket-client/message.md

-# Websocket Client Open
+# Websocket Client Message

-Websocket Client Open trigger.

-## Details

-The Websocket Client Open Trigger is used for when any or a selected client opens.
+Triggered when data is received by a configured WebSocket client

 ## Parameters

-### Client
+### `Client`
 Select any or a specific websocket client

 ## Variables
+:variables-description

 Name | Description
 ----:|:------------